Updated: Jan 2

 The problem is none of it makes a difference in the long term scheme of things because they are not really in control of these things.
-See the Interest Rates post.
-The one thing they are really in control of is how relaxed the lending laws have been for so long, since the days of the GFC and possibly earlier than that banks have been increasingly forking out these NINJA (no income, no job, and no asset) and subsequently No-tell NINA (No Income, No Assets) loans to people in an effort to prevent the financial system from collapsing in on itself.
+The only things they are really in control of is how relaxed the lending laws have been for so long and bond-buying programs to keep interest rates low.
+Since the days of the GFC and possibly earlier than that banks have been increasingly forking out these NINJA (no income, no job, and no asset) and subsequently No-tell NINA (No Income, No Assets) loans to people in an effort to prevent the financial system from collapsing in on itself.

-Such a vast array of people in different circumstances including people on pensions with no assets have been getting these loans left right and centre for years due to the declining bond yield aka interest rates.
+Such a vast array of people in different circumstances including people on pensions with no assets have been getting these loans left to right and center for years due to the declining bond yield aka interest rates.
 The only thing that has been suspending the real estate house of cards up in the air is cheap credit so why isn’t anyone being investigated for this?
-In America there were some post GFC investigations but of course no one really got in trouble for it and in Australia there was a royal commission which went no-where.
+In America, there were some post-GFC investigations but of course, no one really got in trouble for it and in Australia, there was a royal commission that went no-where.

-Not only does this irresponsible behaviour cause massive bubbles but it also affects young families trying to buy a house to live in meanwhile you have these 21 year olds with 12 houses claiming to be millionaires even though it’s all just paper wealth and the news outlets seem to promote this.
+Not only does this irresponsible behavior cause massive bubbles but it also affects young families trying to buy a house to live in meanwhile you have these 21-year-olds with 12 houses claiming to be millionaires even though it’s all just paper wealth and the news outlets seem to promote this.
 If the government really wanted to help everyone they never would have allowed these things to occur but the truth is they have always encouraged it.
 Prevention is better than cure but they really don’t care about you anyway.

 Things are about to change.